Ferrari 812 Superfast

-The Ferrari 812 Superfast (Type F152M) is a front mid-engine, rear-wheel-drive grand tourer produced by Italian sports car manufacturer Ferrari that made its debut at the 2017 Geneva Motor Show.
+The Ferrari 812 Superfast (Type F152M) is a front mid-engine, rear-wheel-drive grand tourer produced by the Italian sports car manufacturer Ferrari that made its debut at the 2017 Geneva Motor Show.
 The 812 Superfast is the successor to the F12berlinetta.

 Specifications

 Engine

 The 812 Superfast has a 6496 cc F140 GA V12, an enlarged version of the 6.3-litre engine used in the F12berlinetta.
 It generates a power output of 800 PS at 8,500 rpm and 718 Nm of torque at 7,000 rpm.
 According to Ferrari in 2018, the 812 Superfast's engine was, at the time, the most powerful naturally aspirated production car engine ever made.
 It does not feature turbocharging or hybrid technology.
 Cars built in 2019 or before were not fitted with petrol particulate filters, whereas cars built in 2020 or after are now fitted with the emissions device.

 Transmission

 The transmission for the 812 Superfast is a 7-speed dual-clutch automatic gearbox manufactured for Ferrari by Getrag, based on the gearbox used in the 458.